 I ate my desserts, and, at the end of the 12-week process, I was 8 percent body fat.

 Women who ate small desserts four times a week lost 9 more pounds than those who enjoyed a larger splurge whenever they wanted.

 Why You Should Eat Dessert (On Any Diet Plan)

-And you know what?
-I’ve never been on a “weight loss” diet that was enjoyable or less mentally exhausting.
+It’s why my dessert and abs experience was so eye-opening.
 I ate real food, desserts, and treats.
-No, I wasn’t crushing cheesecake three times per day, but I wasn’t starving for sugar, either.
+No, I wasn’t crushing massive slices of cheesecake three times per day, but I wasn’t starving for sugar, fat, and salt, either.

-Landmark research conducted by Dr. David Katz suggests that when you compare most diets you’ll find that a lot of them work.
-So why choose one that makes you miserable, you eventually abandon, and you can’t stay on long enough to see the real results.
+That’s why finding your sweet spot with some treats is important.
+After all, when you compare most diets you’ll find that a lot of them work.
+So, why choose one that makes you miserable or you’ll be forced to abandon it before and you stay on it long enough to see the real results?

 Yes, you still need to create a diet the consists of vegetables, fruits, proteins, and healthy fats.
-But that’s a message we all know by now.
-What’s still lost in translation is that what you eat on a day-to-day basis doesn’t have to make you miserable.
+But, that’s a message we all know by now.
+What’s still lost in translation is that what you eat doesn’t have to make you miserable.

 Remember, part of the trick to healthy living is consistency and patience.
 It works for diet and exercise.
 No magic.
 Just consistency and sustainability.